 Can You Weld Over Chrome?

 Chrome is basically a type of finish.
-What you will find is that best practice is to remove any type of finish before welding.
+What you will find is that the best practice is to remove any type of finish before welding.

 Chrome is highly toxic so your best bet is to strip the chrome finish off.
 If you choose to weld through chrome, be sure to protect yourself accordingly.

-We recommend that you grind down to the steel underneath the chrome rather than trying to weld over or through chrome.
+We recommend that you grind down to the steel underneath the chrome rather than trying to weld over or through the chrome.